ganeti/ganeti/man/gnt-instance.rst

 option will remove the last disk of the instance.
 Use ``--disk `` *ID*``:remove`` to remove a disk by its identifier.  *ID* can be the index of the disk, the disks's name or the disks's UUID.
-The ``--disk *ID*:modify[,options...]`` wil change the options of the disk.
+The ``--disk *ID*:modify[,options...]`` will change the options of the disk.
 Available options are:

 mode
   The access mode.
 Either ``ro`` (read-only) or the default ``rw`` (read-write).

 name
-   this option specifies a name for the disk, which can be used as a disk identifier.
+   This option specifies a name for the disk, which can be used as a disk identifier.
 An instance can not have two disks with the same name.

 The ``--net *N*:add[,options..]`` will add a new network interface to